William M. Rose

-Professor Rose teaches courses on international relations, terrorism and counter-terrorism, insurgency and counter-insurgency, US foreign policy and UN peacekeeping.
+William Rose retired from the College in 2016.
+He taught courses on international relations, terrorism and counter-terrorism, insurgency and counter-insurgency, US foreign policy and UN peacekeeping.

 He is the recipient of the College's 2012 John S. King Faculty Award for Excellence in Teaching, established to recognize teacher-scholars with high standards of teaching excellence and concern for students.

 His most recent publication is a journal article co-authored with Nick Grenoble, an international relations and economics double major from the Connecticut College class of 2009.
 The article grew out of a research paper that Nick wrote in a seminar with Professor Rose, Alexander Grenoble and William Rose.
 See "David Galula's Counterinsurgency: Occam's Razor and Colombia," Civil Wars, Vol. 13, No. 3 (September 2011), pp. 280-311.

 This paper explores the extent to which David Galula's theory of counterinsurgency can explain the failures and successes in Colombia's counterinsurgency efforts against las Fuerzas Armadas Revolucionarias de Colombia, or the Revolutionary Armed Forces of Colombia (FARC).
 The research strongly supports the utility of Galula's ideas which, in their parsimony, highlight the most important causal factors for explaining dissimilar outcomes in the Colombian conflict.
 Colombia's divergent responses to the FARC throughout the history of the insurgency demonstrate both the detriment of improper strategy and the success that can be achieved when Galula's laws are applied.